LisaKarto/Portfolio-SEM3/Projects/Parkings-portfolio.md

 ## Workflow parkkings

 ### **Why we use Agile and scrum**
 First and foremost, Using Agile is one of our learning outcomes for this course.
 So us using Agile is a given as it is forced upon us.
 However that doesn't mean that is the only reason.
 If I were to choose what methodology we could pick from, I would still choose Agile as opposed to the Waterfall approach.
 I have written more about that below.

-And Fontys did require for us to use Agile but if you remember from last chapter.
-Agile has quite a handful of different frameworks to pick from.
-So why Scrum?
+Using scrum was also encouraged by our stakeholders so naturally we gravitated towards the scrum framework.
+Agile in addition the scrum framework are commonly used practices.

 **Why I would choose Agile for this project**
-But personally for me the Agile [Benefits](#agile-benefits) are it's main selling point.
+Personally for me the Agile [Benefits](#agile-benefits) are it's main selling point.
 Throughout my developer career I've always been warned of the following situation, the situation where you've worked on a product for 6 months without seeying your customer and delivering it to them.
 And then the customer looks at you confused and says "This isn't what I asked for?".
 And 6 months go down the drain, Agile mitigates the risk of this happening as you take your customer with you throughout the entire development cycle.

 **Why I would choose Scrum for this project**
 Agile is nice but without framework I wouldn't entirely know where to start or how to keep going.
 Scrum has helped a lot by providing some structure.
 Scrum's daily stand-up and stand-down idealogy has proved very well for in team communication, and I value it just as much as Agile does.
 I personally struggle with communication at times so the guidelines/structure proves very beneficial for a person like me.

 ### **How we, Parkkings used Agile**
 As mentioned up above, We use the Agile methodology together with it's scrum framework.
 We have also broken our project into smaller parts right away.
 Agile wise we follow most of it's values and principles.
 For example.
 Value 2 is utilized, We haven't made much more documentation than user stories so we could start developing swiftly.